RupeshKumar4511/Java-Programming-code/README.md

 **2. Heap Memory:**
 <br>
 **Purpose:**
 Heap memory is used for dynamic memory allocation.
-It's where objects, arrays, and their instance variables are allocated.
+It's where objects, arrays, and instance variables are allocated.
 <br>
 **Characteristics:**
 All Java objects reside in the heap.